Is it Possible to Recover Files From a Formatted SD Card?

 - Choose the card from the disk list;

-- Click Recover to start scanning the card;
+- Click Search for lost data to start scanning the card;

 - Preview and select the files that will be recovered from the results;